aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ### Run tests and examples

+To run tests, firstly modify the user secrets of Aspose.HTML.Cloud.Sdk.Tests project: in Solution Explorer, right-click the project and select Manage User Secrets menu item.
+Then replace secrets.json file contents with the following JSON:

+{
+  "AsposeUserCredentials": {
+    "ClientId": "your_client_id",
+    "ClientSecret": "your_client_secret"
+  }
+}

-To run tests, firstly modify the Settings\servercreds.json file setting up your `Client ID` & `Client Secret` that you have obtained before (see Prerequisites) and basePath if it differs from http://api.aspose.cloud.
+where `ClientId` & `ClientSecret` fields should be replaced with your `Client ID` & `Client Secret` that you have obtained before (see Prerequisites)

-To run examples, modify the Aspose.HTML.Cloud.SDK.Examples\App.config file setting up **ClientID**, **ClientSecret**, and optionally DataPath.

 <a name="CodeExample"></a>
 ### Usage sample